hqshe/DuckHunt_Diagrams/README.md

 # DuckHunt_Diagrams
-There are diagrams for game DuckHunt.Project made by Vlad Shulga,Vlad Buzilov and Ihor Pishta
+There is DuckHunt.Project made by Vlad Shulga,Vlad Buzilov and Ihor Pishta